Ensuring the same quality education for all students

 Nouf comes to us via New Sector Alliance; she’s part of its 2020 fellowship for emerging leaders entering mission-driven organizations.
 Nouf has outreach and operations experience that spans her time at St. Olaf College—she earned degrees in studio art and race & ethnic studies—and as a young professional: assistant stage manager for the New Arab American Theater, advocate for a sexual assault resource network, program coordinator for the Ricardo Levins Morales Art Studio.
 Nouf also knows four languages.

-A native of the Arrowhead, Nicholas is a proud father of two and a longtime advocate of strengthening education.
+A native of the Arrowhead, Nicholas is a proud father of three and a longtime advocate of strengthening education.
 He steered the incubation of MN Comeback from concept to reality while at The Minneapolis Foundation.
 Previously, he served as director of new sites and expansion at 50CAN and deputy director of MinnCAN—where he was a founding executive committee member of MinneMinds—and a senior account executive at Padilla.
 Nicholas serves on the board for the Boundary Waters Conservation Alliance and the development committee for Dodge Nature Center.